kwellys/jt/src/pages/projects/point-care.md

   link: pointcare.com
   sub: Insurance program aggregator and broker
 goals:
-  descr:
-    leftCol: >-
+  descr: >-
     Point Care is an online platform that automatically selects medical insurance plans.
-It allows all participants to get the most favorable
-      terms: insurance companies get an automatic system for analytics, reporting, and selection of insurance programs; clients get the most profitable insurance programs.
+It allows all participants to get the most favorable terms: insurance companies get an automatic system for analytics, reporting, and selection of insurance programs; clients get the most profitable insurance programs.
-    rightCol: '*'
   title: About the project
 slider:
   - img: /img/снимок-экрана-2018-08-22-в-19.24.37.png
 solutions:
-  descr:
-    leftCol: >-
+  descr: >-
     Rebuild the entire system, both Backend, and Frontend, from PHP to .NET.
     Release Frontend according to wireframes and style guide, make it fully responsive.
 Create a poll with more than 50 questions, on the basis of which the system will automatically select the type of insurance.
-    rightCol: '*'
   title: Scope
 stages:
   - isComplete: true